Shiny White Suburban

 “Go not far enough, and find yourself guilty of complacency, complicity, a political slumping into the cushions of your time.
 Go too far, and find yourself saying that you didn’t care that a white child had been eaten by an alligator.” ~Patricia Lockwood

-“The school isn’t safe,” she’d said to board member, a woman in her 60s, who’d politely folded her hands and asked why.
-Like she didn’t know.
+“The school isn’t safe,” she’d said to board member, a woman in her 60s, who’d politely folded her hands and asked why, like she didn’t know.

-The school board member concluded the meeting with generic advice.
+The school board member concluded the meeting with an unhelpful suggestion.
 Show up to board meetings.
-At all costs, avoid blaming your political allies.
-Suggestions should be palatable - no gristle or bone.
-Understand change takes years.
-So long your daughter’s class will be unlikely to see it, sadly.
-With that, she closed her notebook and scurried out the door.
+Avoid blaming your political allies.
+Suggestions should be palatable, no gristle or bone.
+Understand and accept that change takes years.
+So long, in fact, your daughter will be unlikely to see it.
+With that, the school board member closed her notebook and scurried out the door.

 Hurt people hurt people.
 The white woman repeated this like a mantra when she found herself fantasizing about grabbing this little bitch by the hair and digging her acrylics into the back of her neck.
-Mama bear mode” is what she labeled it when her friends asked how she was dealing, then laughed to assure her rancor was tucked politely out of view.
+“Mama bear mode” is what she answered, when her friends asked how she was dealing, then laughing to assure her rancor was tucked out of view.
 She was upset, but not venomously so, she lied.
 Though the bully has a long history of violent behavior, she’s only fifteen!
-At that age, everyone deserves a chance, no?
+At that age, everyone deserves a chance?
+Amiright?

 At that point, the phrase restorative justice was tossed around, and everyone felt better as long as no one asked what was just, or restored.
 In fact, in almost every conversation about the increased violence and plummeting test scores at the middle school, well-meaning adults wrung their hands with worry about the school-to-prison pipeline while kids were sent to the hospital, concussed, and teachers fled to other districts.
 “Don’t get me going,” said a friend who’d worked in elementary for over two decades, drunk on mimosas.
-“I finally got an admin position after 15 years of busting ass and now I spend half of my days in a protective suit stuck in a room with kids that hit and kick me until they collapse from exhaustion.”
+“I finally got an admin position after 15 years of busting ass and now I spend half of my days in a protective suit stuck in a room with kids that kick me until they collapse from exhaustion.”

 “A protective suit?” the white woman asked, staring.

 “I know, I know, blame systems not individuals,” the white woman said to the public school principal when meeting to discuss her daughter’s transfer out of there.
-The principal narrowed her eyes when the white woman slipped and complained how unfair it was that a student with a history of violence had turned school into a daily risk for her kid.
+The principal narrowed her eyes when the white woman slipped and complained how unfair it was that a student with a history of violence had turned school into a dangerous place for her kid.
 Using the word “trauma” at least a dozen times, the principal lectured her about the many challenges faced by the district.
 When the white woman asked whether being threatened at school could be considered a form of trauma, the principal differentiated between big T and little t.
 What her daughter experienced was little t trauma.
 She was coming to school fed and washed, no?
 Basic needs met?

 Besides, for the past five years at her workplace, the woman had shared a lunch table with a small group of women, none of whom were white.
-Two women made double what she did, the other two, she suspected, much less.
+Two of the women made double what she did.
+The other two, she suspected, much less.
 They’re a good cross section of their city, they joked, capable of solving any problem since they’re all moms.
-When she spilled her worries over lunch, the oldest of the group set her fork down and shook a finger in her face.
+And when she spilled her worries over lunch, the oldest of the group set her fork down and shook a finger in her face.
+“Get your baby out of there.”

 “Thank you,” the white lady sighed, relieved she’d been given official permission to make the obvious choice.

-“Ain’t nothing stopping you from teaching your baby girl how to throw a punch,” the woman added, dabbing the corner of her mouth with a napkin.
+“Ain’t nothing stopping you from teaching your girl how to throw a punch,” the woman added, dabbing the corner of her mouth with a napkin.
 “When I was a kid, my daddy gave me a switchblade, but I wasn’t allowed to wear slacks so I kept in my bra.”

-Her daughter said no. She would not.
+Her daughter said no, she would not.

 “I’m so lucky to have the resources to consider an alternative,” the white lady whispered to a friend while unrolling her yoga mat, since the alternative was accompanied by tuition.
 Though the strain of this experience had triggered migraines no visit to Sephora could hide from her collapsed face, the woman’s friend agreed with her.
-She was so fortunate.
+She was very, very fortunate.

 The white woman moved quickly and quietly, and got her baby out of there.

-The memory of that horrible day makes her heart skip, but she takes a big breath and decides this will not ruin her day.
+The memory of that horrible day makes her heart skip a beat, so she takes a big breath.
+This can’t ruin her day.
 She tunes back into Dre.
+Man, those lyrics are sweet, she thinks, and cranks the volume.

 Still fuck with the beats,